 Welcome...to the Fairhills High School Basketball Academy

 The role of our program is to develop the leadership, athletic and academic potential of our players.
 Students are expected to attend school regularly, uphold our school values, and honour the Student Code of Conduct.
-In return, players are provided with an opportunity to participate in an elite basketball development program, compete in two major school competitons and be invited to try out for state school-sports teams.
-With assistance from Knox Basketball Inc, senior players also have an opportunity to complete in house refereeing, coaching as well as strength and conditioning qualifications.
+In return, players are provided with an opportunity to participate in an elite basketball development program, compete in two major school competitions and be invited to try out for state school-sports teams.
+Senior players have an opportunity to participate in:

 Enrolments into the academy are accepted throughout the year.
 Applicants are not expected to have any previous experience in playing basketball, however they are encouraged to be involved with organised sport outside of school if not basktetball at club level.